-If you’re a small landlord in a tight market, you should be looking at Zumper.
+If you’re a small landlord in a hot market, you should be looking at Zumper.
 This costs you nothing and the tenants presumably will be willing to pay the $25 in order to get your apartment.
 Zumper also includes some criminal for less money than Cozy.
 (Note: landlords should not require tenants to pay (e.g., via Zumper).
 This might be perceived as an unlawful application fee.)

 What's the deal with Massachusetts Criminal Records?